 - Dividends are usually taxed at a lower rate than wages, so you’ll save on taxes.

-- If you pay yourself in dividends, you might not be liable to pay for mandatory government pension schemes.
+- If you pay yourself in dividends, you might not be liable to pay for mandatory government pension.

 If your business is registered as a proprietorship or a

 Since the proprietorship is considered to be wholly owned by you, you can draw as much and as frequently as you want.
-Drawing money from the business reduces your capital account (among you’ve invested in the business).
+Drawing money from your business reduces your capital account (the amount you’ve invested in the business).

-- No social security/Medicaid or federal/state taxes are withheld on draws, though this might vary from country to country.
+- No social security, Medicaid, federal, or state taxes are taken on draws.
+This does vary from country to country.

 - If you pay yourself entirely via draws, you don’t have any personal income on paper.
 This can cause a problem when applying for mortgages or personal loans.

-- Any draw you take out is taxed as personal income.
+- Any money you take out is taxed as personal income.
 This can be higher than corporate taxes in some countries.

-Also keep in mind your country’s taxation structure.
-In Canada, for instance, if the business makes more than $500,000 in profits, it doesn’t meet the Small Business Limit and gets bumped to a higher tax bracket.
-Some business owners prefer to pay themselves a higher salary to cut down profits below the $500k limit.
+Also, keep in mind your country’s taxation structure.
+In Canada, for instance, if the business makes more than $500,000 in profits, it doesn’t meet the Small Business Limit.
+You’ll get bumped to a higher tax bracket.
+Some business owners prefer to pay themselves a higher salary to cut down profits below the $500,000 limit.

 How Much to Pay Yourself

-This brings us to the meat and potatoes of this post: how much should you pay yourself?
-Your salary will depend on a number of factors — industry norms, profitability, tax structures, etc.
+This brings us to the reason for this post: how much should you pay yourself?
+Your salary will depend on a number of

-When your business is in its infancy, it makes sense to reinvest as much of the profits into the business as possible.
+When you’re just starting your business, it makes sense to reinvest as much of the profits into the business as possible.
 Even when you do decide to take a salary, you should strive to keep it as low as possible to avoid slowing down your business growth.

 One way to come up with this figure is to do a close audit of your personal expenses and create a personal balance sheet.
-This is the minimum amount of cash you need each month to live.
+Through a budget, you should find the minimum amount of cash you need each month to live.
+That amount should include: